aswin-sreekumar/AT-Beetle-series/README.md

 ---------------------------------------------------

-The AT Beetle Series currently consists of 1 version
+The AT Beetle Series currently consists of 2 versions

 Beetle 1.0 : Bot programmed in Arduino.

+Beetle 2.0 : Battery charge indicator and status LEDs added.

 -----------------------------------------------------